Vehicular Second Degree Murder (A.R.S. §13-1104)

 - Knowing that his conduct will cause the death or serious physical injury, and such person does cause the death of another person;

 - Under circumstances manifesting extreme indifference to human life, a person recklessly engages in conduct which creates a grave risk of death and thereby causes the death of another person.

 In the Vehicular Crime setting, Second Degree Murder is normally not charged.
 In order for it to be charged, there must be a showing of “extreme indifference” to human life.
 Some examples typically charged with this crime are drag racing through traffic on the freeway, traveling the wrong way on a freeway while fleeing from police, and road rage.

-The mandatory first offense range of punishment for the class two (2) felony of Second-Degree Murder is minimum ten (10) years in prison; sixteen (16) years presumptive in prison; and twenty-two (22) maximum in prison.
+The mandatory first offense range of punishment for the class two (2) felony of Second-Degree Murder is minimum 10 years in prison; 16 years presumptive in prison; and 22 years maximum in prison.
 This is “day-for-day” prison time (i.e., no early release or time off for good behavior).

 Possible Defenses for Second Degree Murder

 It is important to hire an AV® rated law firm (the highest possible rating by Martindale Hubbell®) to assist you with your Second Degree Murder case.
 Also David Michael Cantor is an Arizona Vehicular Manslaughter Attorney, and a Certified Criminal Law Specialist, per the Arizona Board of Legal Specialization.
 In addition, the Firm and all of its lawyers are listed in the Bar Register of Preeminent Lawyers®.
-At the Law Offices of David Michael Cantor, P.C., the majority of our Attorneys are ex-Prosecutors, and all of our Arizona Vehicular Manslaughter Attorneys know the system well.
-For a free initial consultation, call us at 602-307-0808, or click here to contact us now.
+At DM Cantor, the majority of our Attorneys are ex-Prosecutors, and all of our Arizona Vehicular Manslaughter Attorneys know the system well.